SayRetrast/chat-client/README.md

-# Frontend for tha chat app
+# Frontend for the chat app

 To start in dev mod
 ```